Systems Administrator

 What are the chances of getting a job?

-There are about 5,000 database and systems administrators, but there are still not enough systems administrators to meet demand, and there are not enough information technology (IT) trainees.
+There are not enough experienced systems administrators to meet demand.
+Nearly two thirds of IT employers report skills shortages, and there aren't enough information technology (IT) trainees.

-As a result, database administrator, ICT security specialist and systems administrator (which are all types of database or systems administrators) appear on Immigration New Zealand's long-term skill shortage list.
+As a result, database administrator, ICT security specialist and systems administrator (which are all types of database or systems administrators) appear on Immigration New Zealand's long-term skill shortage list and will appear on Immigration New Zealand's Green List from March 2024.
 This means the Government is actively encouraging skilled systems administrators from overseas to work in New Zealand.

 Types of employers varied